AlexLong152/Pion-Photo-Production/README.md

 # Pion Photoproduction
-Neutral Pion production for use with nucdens python package https://pypi.org/project/nucdens/
+Neutral Pion production for use with `nucdens` python package https://pypi.org/project/nucdens/

 Currently the code only works for the one body case.
+The two body case is running but does not yet give physical results.

 Initial implimentation based off of this paper Lenkewitz 2011: Neutral pion photoproduction off 3H and 3He in chiral perturbation theory